me-kry-student-task-checker/stc-main/backend/README.md

 Start creates a network, images of the services, and containers from the images on said network.
 Services can reach each other by container name, so IP is dynamically set.
 Docker-compose should always rebuilds images, so if there are changes in the source code be sure to run 'mvn clean install'.
 Windows docker had a strange behaviour when I tried so it's not advised as of yet.
 When the containers are running you can 'docker inspect container_name', and search for its IP address, so you can reach it from a browser.
-It may take some time (and luck :D) and you can view the 'peer1' eureka instance web-page usually on '172.18.0.3/8761', but as I mentioned it's dynamic so beware.
-There you can check if everything is in order.
+It may take some time (and luck :D) and you can use 'docker inspect backend_studentTaskChecker' command to see the container IP's on the network.
+Based on the IPs you can reach the containers from a browser. (${IP}:${PORT})
 More services will be getting Docker files after they are more or less done.
 Until then you run in-dev services from intellij in conjunction with the ones running on docker.
 If you dont want to use Docker there is a way, it involves some property changes but that is it.
 Use 'docker exec -it name of container bash' to check filesystem thingies in a container.
 Volumes are hard to figure out y'know.